 Surrounding the fortress is 60 acres of landscaped gardens – designed by Capability Brown.
 Walk among the summer florals of the Peacock Garden, home to a peafowl of romantic peacocks; stroll alongside the River Avon; or climb the Conqueror’s Fortress for never-ending views of the Midlands countryside.

-The castle, gardens and onsite accommodation are now open to the public.
+The gardens, castle courtyard and onsite accommodation are now open to the public.
 Tickets must be pre-booked online.

 Dating back 900 years, Somerleyton Hall & Gardens is renowned as one of the finest stately homes in the country.
 From the grand staircase to the ballroom with its Jacobean charm, every inch of this house is impeccably preserved.